tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 008.md

 - We get a 25% cut of stuff we pilfer from the pirates.
 - Our boat is the Good Fortune
 - Odemeus is the Captain of our ship
+- Vaelion beats the Captain at arm wrestling
 -